datacraft-dsc/DEPs/6/README.md

 If the server accepts the request, the response contains the jobid.

+TBD: add example of jobid, and JSON encoded

 | response code | description                                                                    | payload           |
 |---------------|--------------------------------------------------------------------------------|-------------------|
 |           201 | job creation success                                                           | jobid             |